March 16, 2020

-NVH is an abbreviation and industry term commonly used in automotive manufacturing when discussing noise, vibration and harshness.
+NVH is an abbreviation and industry term commonly used in automotive manufacturing when discussing noise, vibration, and harshness.
 The context is typically to eliminate these nuisances from effecting the occupant’s environment.
 As such, NVH products are generally designed for vehicles and substrates used in automotive manufacturing from steel to composites, but the same core ideas apply to appliances and other manufacturing segments where there is a desire to minimize noise.

-Aside from physically blocking sound waves as an insulator, adhesives are specialized to address specific NVH challenges.
-Structural adhesives, for example, cure into rigid forms to help create firm connections which bond separate pieces into one solid structure.
+Aside from physically blocking sound waves as an insulator, some adhesives are specialized to address specific NVH challenges.
+Structural adhesives, for example, cure into rigid forms to help create firm connections that bond separate pieces into one solid structure.
 With structural adhesives applied, vibrations are less capable of moving individual pieces which reduces rattling noises and extends a product’s durability.
 This is particularly important where consistent impacts or shaking is encountered.

 Any fastener selected for noise reduction must work with the application environment, such as hot and relatively dirty motors.
 In motor applications, temperature cycling tolerance and chemical resistance will be key, so be sure to review the application with adhesive specialists.
 Adhesives provide an economical way to control noise and vibration as they are low cost and can be applied simply with minimal alteration to substrates.
-NVH adhesive products often have high bond strength, easy applications and complete curing to create strong NVH resistance.
+NVH adhesive products often have high bond strength, easy applications, and complete curing to create strong NVH resistance.

 Hernon Manufacturing, Inc.® produces over 5000 adhesives and sealant types.
-A full in-house chemical laboratory ensures quick turn around on testing and development projects and an on-site machine division allows Hernon® to build,service and integrate unique dispensing systems to even the most exacting specifications.
+A full in-house chemical laboratory ensures quick turn around on testing and development projects and an on-site machine division allows Hernon® to build, service and integrate unique dispensing systems to even the most exacting specifications.
 This horizontal integration helps Hernon® to provide customers with a Total Solution for any unique application.

 Hernon® Manufacturing is headquartered in Sanford, FL. and maintains an ever-expanding network of over 100 distributor and partner locations around the globe.
 Already shipping to over 60 nations, Hernon® can provide adhesive solutions to manufacturing operations anywhere in the world.